kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 ## Object references

-Object references should either be called `fooName` if referring to an object of kind `Foo` by just the name (within the current namespace, if a namespaced resource), or should be called `fooRef`, and should contain a subset of the fields of the `ObjectReference` type.

 Object references on a namespaced type should usually refer only to objects in the same namespace.
 Because namespaces are a security boundary, cross namespace references can have unexpected impacts, including: